Duration: 17 Days

 Meals: Breakfast in Kathmandu and all meals during the trek

-Manaslu Circuit Trek is categorized as one of the best treks in Nepal and combines the high of the Himalayas and its natural beauty with rich cultural heritage and biological diversity.
-Manaslu, located east of the Annapurna range is the worlds eight highest peak and was opened to foreigners since 1992.
+Manaslu Circuit Trek is categorized as one of the adventure treks in Nepal and combines the high of the Himalayas and its natural beauty with rich cultural heritage and biological diversity.
+Manaslu, located east of the Annapurna range which is the eight highest peaks in the world and was opened to foreigners since 1992.

-The Manaslu Circuit Trek is getting more and more popular as a new trekking destination but it still sees fewer trekkers compared to the established trekking routes in the Annapurna region.
+The 17 Day Manaslu Circuit Trek is getting more and more popular as a new trekking destination but it still sees fewer trekkers compared to the established trekking routes in the Annapurna region.
 The circuit is a stunning trek with spectacular views of Mount Manaslu (8163 m) and the Ganesh Himal Range, among others.
-Along the trail, you encounter an interesting mix of authentic Hindu and Tibetan-style Buddhist villages.
-The trail follows the spectacular Budhi Gandaki River all the way from Arugath to its source just below the Larkya Pass (5125 m).
+Along the trail to Manaslu Trek, you will cross an interesting mix of authentic Hindu and Tibetan-style Buddhist villages.
+The trail follows the spectacular Budhi Gandaki River all the way from Arughat to its source just below the Larkya Pass (5125 m).
 As you start low, at around 700 m, the landscapes are incredibly varied ranging from the green countryside and lush forests to spectacular high altitude landscapes skirting huge glaciers.

 Day 1 :Arrive Kathmandu